stakater/stakater-docs/docs/content/sre/multi-tenant-operator/usecases/secret-distribution.md

 Secrets like `registry` credentials often need to exist in multiple Namespaces, so that Pods within different namespaces can have access to those credentials in form of secrets.

-Manually creating those secrets within different namespaces could have the following challenges:
+Manually creating secrets within different namespaces could lead to challenges, such as:
-- keeping record of namespaces where you would want these secrets to be created
-- Creating those secrets manually each time there is new namespace
+- Will have to create secret either manually or via GitOps each time there is a new descendant namespace that needs the secret
-- If the secret changes, will have to update the secret in all descendant namespaces
+- If we update the parent secret, will have to update the secret in all descendant namespaces
-- Could be error pron
-- Time-consuming
+- This could be time-consuming, and a small mistake while creating or updating the secret could lead to unnecessary debugging

-MTO will copy a Secret called `regcred` which exists in the `default` Namespace to new Namespaces when they are created.
+MTO will copy a Secret called `regcred` which exists in the `default` or any other Namespace to new Namespaces when they are created.
 It will also push updates to the copied Secrets and keep the propagated secrets always sync and updated with parent namespaces.

 ---

-With the help of Multi-Tenant Operator's Template feature we can make this secret distribution experience easily manageable.
+With the help of Multi-Tenant Operator's Template feature we can make this secret distribution experience easy.
-Let's create Template which will hold reference of registry secret(secret name and namespace)
+We will first create a Template which will have reference of the registry secret.

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1